day8/re-frame-10x/README.md

 At the end of it, a `re-frame` app lapses into a quiescent state waiting for another event to kick off the next iteration of the same cycle.

-Each `re-frame` event and its consequent computation forms a discrete "epoch" which can be inspected, analysed and understood independently of other epochs.
+Each `re-frame` event and its consequent computation forms a bounded "epoch" which can be inspected, analysed and understood independently of other epochs.
 This tool is epoch-oriented.

-And, yes, it is something of a "time travel debugger" - you can go backwards and forwards through epochs - but that's really not the most interesting or powerful aspect of what `re-frame-trace` delivers.
+And, yes, it has "time travel debugger" capabilities - you can go backwards and forwards through epochs - but that's really not the most interesting or powerful aspect of what `re-frame-trace` delivers.